-Even the house builders are opting to install UPVC doors and windows from the off as they're practical, cost less and so much easier to install.
+Even the majority of UK house builders opt to install UPVC doors and windows from the off as they're practical, cost effective, help with energy efficiency and they’re quick/easy to install.

-They’re also very easy to clean and require very little maintenance.
-UPVC is weather-proof and can withstand anything the British climate can throw at it.
+It is weather-proof and can withstand the worst of whatever the British climate wants to throw at it.

 Maintaining UPVC doors and windows

 UPVC doors and windows are in many ways similar to our furniture when it comes to cleaning and maintenance too.
 They are designed to stand up to the elements, they are designed to not rust or rot.
 And whilst they won’t need a lick of paint every few years or so, a little light TLC will keep them looking their best.